 There are a few telltale signs that your fern is wilting from lack of water.

-If you think your fern is wilting from lack of water, the first thing you should do is give it a good watering.
+If you think your fern is wilting from lack of water, you should give it a good watering.

 Water the plant until water begins to flow out of the bottom of the pot.